 Whitewater Adult Education offers free classes to help students prepare for the high school equivalency (HSE) exam along with tools and skills you need to find a job and/or go to college.
 Funded by Indiana Department of Workforce Development, the classes are dedicated to changing the future of those students who didn’t finish high school.
 There is no timeline here, and no way to tell you how quickly you’ll receive your equivalency, but the more focused and dedicated you are, the faster you will achieve what you want.
 Classes offered in Connersville, Rushville, and Liberty.

 A Typical Student

 The typical student didn’t finish high school because life got in the way.
 Some students had to take care of family members, so they left high school to start working and making money.
 Other students had their own children and had to leave to get a job and make money to support their families.
 For some students, maturity played a big role and whatever decisions they made, they are reversing now.
 Every Adult Education student enters the program with one common goal: finishing what they started.
 Adult Education students are ready to finally get what they need to make positive, lifelong changes.

 First, students contact the office and schedule an intake session.
-During the 2-3 hour intake session, students will complete some paperwork asking for basic information and then complete a pretest.
-This pretest is not pass or fail, but it is important; the pretest places the student into a grade equivalency.
+During the 2-day (4 to 6 hours needed) intake session, students will complete some paperwork asking for basic information and then complete a pretest.
+This pretest is not pass or fail, but it is important; the pretest places the student into a National Reporting System (NRS) level.
 The pretest, broken into three subjects of Reading, Math, and Language Arts, will determine the student’s strengths and weaknesses and allows the teachers to know how to best work with the student going forward.
 For example, one student may place in the 11th grade equivalency in Language and Reading, but in the 5th grade equivalency in Math.
 This gives everyone an idea on what the coursework should contain.
 Classes are typically smaller sessions with experienced, understanding and helpful instructors dedicated to seeing their students succeed.

 How to Prepare